Supreme Court appears split along ideological lines during arguments in ObamaCare contraception case

 SUPREME COURT JUSTICE RUTH BADER GINSBURG HOSPITALIZED WITH INFECTION, COURT ANNOUNCES

-"Women need seamless, no-cost contraception coverage," Justice Ruth Bader Ginsburg said in a strong voice, as she participated from her hospital room following gall bladder treatment.
+"Women need seamless, no-cost contraception coverage," Justice Ruth Bader Ginsburg said in a firm voice, as she participated from her hospital room following gall bladder treatment.
 She said the Trump administration’s rules "leave the women to hunt" for other coverage options and was not what Congress wanted when it passed the Affordable Care Act.

-"You have tossed entirely to the wind" essential health services for women, Ginsburg told U.S. Solicitor General Noel Francisco.
+"You have tossed entirely to the wind what Congress considered to be essential, that women be provided this service, with no hassle and no cost to them," Ginsburg told U.S. Solicitor General Noel Francisco.
 "You are shifting the employers' religious beliefs... onto employees who may not share those beliefs."

 Justice Sonia Sotomayor echoed Ginsburg’s strongly worded comments.